daz4126/surge/README.md

 </div>
 ```

 Next we need to associate the value of the count with the `h1` element.
 To do this we give it an id of "count".
 Surge uses this to identify the element.
-We also use the `data-reactive` say that this element will be reactive and it's value will change dynamically.
+We also use the `data-reactive` attribute to tell Surge that this element will be reactive and it's value will change dynamically.
 We assign an initial value of `0` by setting the text content to `0`:

 ```html
 <div data-surge>